JellyRollJunior/leet-code-journal/README.md

  - #1 TwoSum: Simplify code!
 Always be trying to code less.
 In this case, I should have figured out a way to combine my two loops into one.
  - #121 Best Time to Buy and Sell Stocks: Don't use data structures unnecessarily and Don't over engineer code.
  - #217 Contains Duplicate: An easy question to solve using HashSet.
+ - #253 MaximumSubarray: Take a break for now.